Dive into Self-Supervised Learning for Medical Image Analysis: Data, Models and Tasks: Introduction

 \section{Introduction}

-Transfer learning from external data has become the mainstream technology of deep learning to deal with the annotated data scarcity in medical imaging.
-The de facto standard pipeline consists of two steps: 1) a convolutional neural network (CNN) is first pretrained on a source dataset.
-2) the pretrained network is then fine-tuned using limited annotated data with an adaptation layer added on the top of its architecture for a specific target task \citep{oquab2014learning}.
-It is generally understood that the merits of transfer learning are contributed by the feature-reuse and low-level statistics from pretrained models \citep{neyshabur2020being}.
-Driven by the desire to reduce the manual annotations of source data, self-supervised learning (SSL) is progressively overtaking the fully-supervised learning (FSL) as the top of the table for the pretraining paradigms in state-of-the-art computer vision \citep{ericsson2021well, islam2021broad,hosseinzadeh2021systematic}.
+Transfer learning from external data has become the mainstream deep learning technology to deal with the annotation scarcity in medical imaging.
+The de facto standard pipeline consists of two steps: 1) a Convolutional Neural Network (CNN) is first pretrained on a source dataset.
+2) the pretrained network is then fine-tuned using limited annotated data with an adaptation layer added on top of its architecture for a specific target task \citep{oquab2014learning}.
+It is generally understood that the merits of transfer learning are contributed by the feature reuse and low-level statistics from pretrained models \citep{neyshabur2020being}.
+Driven by the desire to reduce manual annotations of source data, Self-Supervised Learning (SSL) is progressively overtaking Fully-Supervised Learning (FSL) to the top of the table for pretraining paradigms in state-of-the-art computer vision techniques \citep{ericsson2021well, islam2021broad,hosseinzadeh2021systematic}.

-SSL formulates pretext tasks to encourage learning semantically useful representations from the unlabeled data, which can boost the performance of downstream tasks with limited annotated data.
-The design of these pretext tasks should encourage the networks to capture the high-level semantics rather than trivial features~\citep{chen2019context, chowdhury2021applying}.
+SSL formulates pretext tasks to learn semantically useful representations from the unlabelled data, which can boost the performance of downstream tasks.
+The design of these pretext tasks should encourage networks to capture high-level semantics rather than trivial features~\citep{chen2019context, chowdhury2021applying}.
 With the impressive achievements of SSL in computer vision, there are growing appeals for developing SSL techniques tailored to medical data.
-Thus far, a variety of studies have demonstrated the effectiveness of SSL approaches across various medical image recognition tasks, including classification~\citep{sowrirajan2021moco,zhou2021models,taher2022caid,haghighi2022dira}, detection/localization~\citep{tajbakhsh2019surrogate, chen2019context,benvcevic2022self}, and segmentation~\citep{taleb20203d, tao2020rubikpp, xie2020pgl, zhou2021models, taher2022caid, haghighi2022dira}, M2.4.1{\link{R2.4}}{anomaly detection~\citep{tan2021detecting, Zhao2021anomaly}, few-shot learning~\citep{ouyang2020self}, image registration~\citep{li2018non}, and image denoising~\citep{xu2021deformed2self}}.
+Thus far, a variety of studies have demonstrated the effectiveness of SSL approaches across various medical image recognition tasks, including classification~\citep{taleb20203d, sowrirajan2021moco,zhou2021models,taher2022caid,haghighi2022dira}, object detection/localization~\citep{tajbakhsh2019surrogate, chen2019context,benvcevic2022self, haghighi2022dira}, segmentation~\citep{taleb20203d, tao2020revisiting, zhou2021models, taher2022caid, haghighi2022dira}, M2.4.1{\link{R2.4}}{anomaly detection~\citep{tan2021detecting, Zhao2021anomaly}, few-shot learning~\citep{ouyang2020self}, image registration~\citep{li2018non}, and image denoising~\citep{xu2021deformed2self}}.